jwpconsulting/projectify/frontend/src/messages/en/help/trial.md

 you can do so by visiting the [onboarding page](/onboarding).

-During onboarding you will be asked to give your new workspace a name, and create your first workspace board, task and so on.
+During onboarding you will be asked to give your new workspace a name, and create your first project, task and so on.

 # Using the trial workspace

 After the onboarding finishes, you can start using your trial workspace.
 You can add other workspace users by going to the [workspace user settings](/help/workspace-users).
-You can add new workspace boards, sections, and tasks, and use all the other features available in Projectify.
+You can add new projects, sections, and tasks, and use all the other features available in Projectify.

-Within a trial, certain limits will apply to your workspace, such as how many workspace users you will be able to add, or how many workspace boards and tasks and so on you can create.
+Within a trial, certain limits will apply to your workspace, such as how many workspace users you will be able to add, or how many projects and tasks and so on you can create.
 Please review the [workspace quota help](/help/quota#quotas-for-trial-workspaces) for more information on this.